JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

 # Configuring HTTP Handlers

 HTTP Handler configuration is used to specify the settings for HTTP Handlers that you wish to use in ASP.Net applications.
-You can then either add handler registrations manually to your Web.config file or automatically using [[UserGuide/Tools/rdfWebDeploy|rdfWebDeploy]] in order to get the handlers running in your ASP.Net application (see [[UserGuide/ASP/Deploying with rdfWebDeploy|Deploying with rdfWebDeploy]] for a full example).
+You can then either add handler registrations manually to your Web.config file or automatically using [[UserGuide/Tools/rdfWebDeploy|rdfWebDeploy]] in order to get the handlers running in your ASP.Net application (see [[Deploying with rdfWebDeploy|UserGuide-ASP-Deploying-With-rdfWebDeploy]] for a full example).

 When you specify a handler definition you must use a special dotNetRDF URI as the subject like so: